-Miami schools chief backs out of NYC job, frustrating Mayor de Blasio
+Miami schools chief accepts, then abruptly declines de Blasio offer to lead NYC schools

 "Against probably my personal best interest, I am making a decision and announcing a decision today, after speaking with the honorable Mayor Bill de Blasio, that I shall remain in Miami-Dade as your superintendent," he said.

+The mayor told reporters Thursday he had discussed the next steps with Carvalho on Wednesday night.

 "I will say that, I think, like many of you, I was very surprised by Mr. Carvahlo's decision.
-I thought we had found the right candidate," de Blasio told reporters Thursday.
+I thought we had found the right candidate," de Blasio said.

 The mayor said Carvalho called him during a break at the Miami-Dade board meeting and "expressed trepidation and concern and ... second thoughts."